Rape in Greek mythology

 Rape in Greek mythology is a common motif.
 The struggle to escape from sexual pursuit is one of the most popular motifs of classical mythology.
-In the poem Ode on a Grecian Urn, Keats writes:

-What men or gods are these?
-What maidens loth?

-What mad pursuit?
-What struggle to escape?

 This type of pursuit and struggle could be those of gods assaulting mortals, or mortals upon other mortals, and less commonly also the attacks of mortals upon gods (for example, Ixion's assault of Hera) and gods upon other gods (Poseidon and Demeter, Hephaestus and Athena).
 Other supernatural beings like satyrs and centaurs were often depicted attacking nymphs and maidens.
 Greek mythology depicts women as vulnerable to assault, able to escape only through death, or metamorphosis like Daphne who becomes a laurel tree.
 The consequence of fleeing sexual violence is another type of force on the body, the loss of the human form — women who survive sexual violence become pregnant, and when gods are the rapists, produce a hero child.

 Background

 Called the Golden Age of Athens, the cultural development of the 5th century BC produced a wealth of art and drama.
 Froma Zeitlin writes:

 "We must also remember that Greek culture is one that already finds the mythic a problematic category when confronted with other modes of apprehending reality.
 After all, the status of mythic stories of abduction and rape of women as founding events in human culture (such as the abduction of Helen as the cause of the Trojan War) or as acts committed by the very gods who are worshiped as religious powers prove to puzzle, embarrass and scandalize the sensibilities of the Greek themselves as soon as a skeptical or ethical eye is trained on these narratives."